Yesterday17/pug/Readme.md

   </a>
 </p>

-> Pick Up ...What? (笑)
+> Pick Up Girls!

-PUG is a simple porter which helps you migrate videos between different places.
+PUG is a simple porter which helps you migrate videos between different platforms.

-~~pug is alias of pup, and pup is alias of puriporter, the original name of this repository~~

 ## Installation
 You can download precompiled version in [releases](releases), or just use `go get` go get this program: